 top of page

-At Mentor Scotland, we know that connection is at the heart of mental health and wellbeing.
+At Mentor Scotland, we believe connection is at the heart of mental health and wellbeing.

-We offer supportive, non-judgmental peer support spaces across West Dunbartonshire and Helensburgh (Argyll and Bute), where people can come together to share their experiences and speak openly in a safe environment.
+We offer supportive, non-judgmental peer support spaces across West Dunbartonshire and Helensburgh, where people can come together to share experiences, speak openly and feel less alone in a safe environment.

 What We Do

-Mentor Scotland creates consistent, structured spaces designed to reduce isolation and strengthen community connection.
+Mentor Scotland creates consistent, structured peer support spaces designed to reduce isolation, strengthen community connection and give people a safe place to talk.

 Our current activities include: